acuminous/jinkies/README.md

 3. Deploy the war file to your app server
 4. Give it a few moments to start then test it by opening [http://localhost:NNN/CONTEXT](http://localhost:NNNN)

+### Troubleshooting

+* The first time you start Jinkies, it will take a little time to initialise it's database, please be patient.

+* The default java memory settings are quite stingy.
+If you get memory related exceptions try increasing the JVM memory via the -Xmx and -XX:MaxPermSize arguments.

 ## <a id="monitoringCiJobs"></a>Monitoring CI Jobs
 You can add Jenkins jobs one by one, or add every job on a specific server.
 Either way the process is the same...